Personal Roadmap · Updated 2026

 Join your college IEEE Student Branch

 If none exists — start one.
 That's leadership on your resume with zero competition and almost no effort.
+Needs classmates around — exactly why it waits for semester time.

 At ₹40–80 LPA, nobody looks at CGPA.
 They look at what you've built that actually works, how you think, and how well you explain your decisions.
 Your creativity and planning instincts are real assets — they compound on top of technical credibility, not instead of it.
 You're already thinking the right way.
 Now build.